 “BE GRATEFUL” was posted close to the traffic whizzing by.
 I was encouraged that someone had spent money to communicate a very important message, in the middle of the summer, in the midst of a drought.

 Farmers are a pretty thankful lot, despite all the jokes in the press about whining and complaining.
-I’ve met many prairie people this year who are grateful for their families who continue to toil and create opportunity with a thankful heart.
-Are you thankful for living in peace, eating well, and being deeply cherished ?
+I’ve met many prairie people this year who are grateful for their families who continue to toil and create opportunities with a thankful heart.
+Are you thankful for living in peace, eating well, and being deeply cherished?